 GED® Preparation & Testing

 Classes for the GED® exam are student-centered and self-paced.
-Students may opt for individual instruction.
+Students receive individual assistance from Licensed teachers along with classroom volunteers.
 Classes are open to students who are at least 17 years old and not attending a secondary school program.

-Classes to prepare for the tests are offered morning, afternoon and evening at Adult Options In Education sites in Hopkins, Minnetonka and St. Louis Park.
-Call 952-988-5343 to make inquiries or to register for any class or program.
+Classes to prepare for the tests are offered morning, afternoon and evening.
+Call 952-988-5343 to make inquiries or to register for a class.

 The GED® exam is based on a traditional high school curriculum, determined after extensive interviews with a broad range of experts including superintendents, principals, teachers and employers.
 A GED® provides the opportunity to earn a high school equivalency diploma, a credential recognized as a key to employment opportunities, advancement and further education.